Infrared Thermography London

 Building Response provide advanced and intuitive thermography capabilities involving interpretation, identification, locating and correlating details within individual infrared images produced during the course of routine maintenance surveys.

-While issues like emissivity are minimized by dirty metal surfaces, other issues like reflections, convective losses due to wind and other conditions can lead to erroneous conclusions.
+While issues like emissivity are minimised by dirty metal surfaces, other issues like reflections, convective losses due to wind and other conditions can lead to erroneous conclusions.
 Our qualified infrared Thermographers are skilled and knowledgeable regarding the principles of heat transfer, reflectance, emittance and transmission, and the images we produces are extremely useful for accurate and timely PdM.

 Infrared thermography can be an effective PdM tool for several important power plant components and systems, including: